The BigQuery Storage API provides fast access to BigQuery-managed storage by using an rpc-based protocol.

 Establishing a read session to a BigQuery table requires permissions to two distinct resources within BigQuery: The project that controls the session and the table from which the data is read.

 More detailed information about granular BigQuery permissions can be found on the Predefined roles and permissions page.

 This section describes the basic flow of using the BigQuery Storage API.
 For examples, see the libraries and samples page.

 Create a session

-filtering data on the server side are all specified as part of request to create
+the predicate filter are all specified as part of the